 G.11 – HARASSMENT

 AAR fully supports the rights of all its members and employees to work in an environment free from harassment.
-Harassment means any verbal or physical conduct including threatening or obscene language, unwelcome sexual advances, stalking, actions including strikes, shoves, kicks or other similar physical contacts, or threats to do the same, or any other with the purpose or effect of unreasonably interfering with an individual’s work performance by creating a hostile, intimidating, or offensive work environment.
-Any member or employee who believes that he or she has been the subject of harassment should follow the complaint procedures set forth in AAR’s Employee Policy and Procedure Manual.
-Pending the investigation of any complaint, the individual named in the complaint may be asked not to participate in AAR functions until the matter is resolved.
+Harassment means any conduct (verbal, physical, visual, electronic or by other means) including threatening or obscene language, unwelcome sexual advances, stalking, actions including strikes, shoves, kicks or other similar physical contacts, or threats to do the same, or any other with the purpose or effect of unreasonably interfering with an individual’s work performance by creating a hostile, intimidating, or offensive work environment.
+Any member or employee who believes that he or she has been the subject of harassment should immediately report the improper conduct to the association CEO or General Counsel.
+If for any reason the member or employee is not comfortable contacting the CEO or General Counsel, then the member or employee should contact the association President.
+Reports of harassment will be investigated promptly by Association legal counsel.
+Pending the investigation of any complaint, the individual named in the complaint may be asked not to participate in Association functions until the matter is resolved.
+The results of the investigation shall be presented to a five member Executive Committee panel, which may impose any disciplinary action authorized by the Code of Ethics and Arbitration Manual, at the discretion of the Association.